xzChill/frankenphp/docs/compile.md

 # Compile From Sources

-This document explain how to create a FrankenPHP build that will load PHP as a dynamic library.
+This document explains how to create a FrankenPHP binary that will load PHP as a dynamic library.
 This is the recommended method.

-Alternatively, [creating static builds](static.md) is also possible.
+Alternatively, [static builds](static.md) can also be created.

 ## Install PHP

-FrankenPHP is compatible with the PHP 8.2 and superior.
+FrankenPHP is compatible with PHP 8.2 and superior.

-First, [get the sources of PHP](https://www.php.net/downloads.php) and extract them:
+First, [get the PHP sources](https://www.php.net/downloads.php) and extract them:

 ```console
 tar xf php-*
 cd php-*/
 ```

-Then, configure PHP for your platform:
+Then, run the `configure` script with the options needed for your platform.
+The following `./configure` flags are mandatory, but you can add others, for example to compile extensions or additional features.

 ### Linux